Micheline Sheehy Skeffington

 Micheline Sheehy Skeffington (born 1953) is an Irish botanist and equity advocate.
 Elected President of the Botanical Society of Britain and Ireland in November 2022, she was the third woman and second Irish person to hold the position since the Society's founding in 1836.

 Life

-Micheline Sheehy Skeffington was born in 1953, the daughter of Andrée and Owen Sheehy-Skeffington, and the granddaughter of Francis and Hanna Sheehy-Skeffington.
+Micheline Sheehy Skeffington was born in 1953, the daughter of Andrée Sheehy-Skeffington and Owen Sheehy-Skeffington, and the granddaughter of Francis and Hanna Sheehy-Skeffington.